DevOpsPlatform/Intro/TrainingPlan.md

 	Test Automation: Selenium
 	User/Group Manager: LDAP

-#### Tools installation on Linux machines & Integration between the tools.
+#### 2. Tools installation on Linux machines & Integration between the tools.

-#### Basic & realtiome examples to setup CI/CD.
+#### 3. Basic & real time examples to setup CI/CD.

 # Contact: +91 9032440040, +91 9966960045 , onlinedevopstraining@gmail.com

-# Please share these videos with your friends if you like our training plan.
+# Please share this with your friends if you like our training plan.